Sharp thresholds for the random-cluster and Ising models: Box-crossings in the Ising model

 As remarked in Section \ref{sec:models}, $1-e^{-2\bc} = \psd(2)$.
-It is well known that there exists a unique infinite-volume measure for the Ising model on $\ZZ^2$ if either $h \ne 0$ or $\b < \bc$, and thus $\pibh$ is this measure.
-By Holley's Theorem, (see \cite[Sect.\ 2.1]{G-RC}, for example), $\pibh$ is stochastically increasing in $h$.
+It is well known that there exists a unique infinite-volume measure for the Ising model on $\ZZ^2$ if either $h \ne0$ or $\bbb< \bc$, and thus $\pibh$ is this measure.
+By Holley's theorem, (see \cite{G-RC}, Section 2.1, e.g.), $\pibh$ is stochastically increasing in $h$.

 Let